rsmmr/hilti/doc/binpac/intro.rst

 * Look at BinPAC++ source files (``*.pac2``) across the ``tests/binpac/*`` subdirectories to see how BinPAC++ grammars look like.
-In particular, the ``test/unit/*.pac2`` show the various features available for defining units.
+In particular, the ``test/unit/*.pac2`` show various features available for defining units.